mariemacapagal/vms/README.md

 ## Installation ⚒️

-Follow the steps below steps below to install and run the QR-Generated VMS.
+Follow the steps below to install and run the QR-Generated VMS.

 1. Open the terminal in your root directory of the Laravel application.
 2. Use the following command to install the composer